Below you will find our Statement of Solidarity with Black Lives Matter & FAQ

 Is there something I can show my daughter?
 Can she hear from girls who have worked with you?

 Yes!
 We recommend showing your daughter the specific page for whatever she or you are wishing to sign up for, first.
-Watch some of our videos to hear what girls are saying.
-Then, we strongly recommend having her read some of the testimonials written by our girls.
-These are written specifically for new girls considering joining us :) Read testimonials HERE.
+Watch some of our videos to hear what participants are saying.

-This might sound like a weird question, but are the girls you work with "normal"?
-What kinds of girls do you work with?
+This might sound like a weird question, but are the youth you work with "normal"?
+What kinds of teens do you work with?
 Will my daughter fit in?

 Most common are girls who: